jmuehlig/perf-cpp/docs/recording.md

 This command helps visualize configurations for various counters, which is also beneficial for retrieving event codes (for more details, see the [counters documentation](counters.md)).

 Similarly, *perf-cpp* includes a debug feature for sampled counters.
-To examine the configuration settings—particularly useful if encountering errors during `sampler.start();`—enable debugging in your code as follows:
+To examine the configuration settings—particularly useful if encountering errors during `event_counter.start();`—enable debugging in your code as follows:

 ```cpp
 auto config = perf::Config{};